 Roof crush accidents occur when a vehicle rolls over as a result of an accident and the roof of the vehicle does not stay intact.
 Instead, the roof crushes due to its inability to sustain the impact of the accident.
 When the roof of a vehicle crushes during an accident, it can cause the passenger to be crushed, or in some instances, cause the passenger to be ejected from the vehicle.
 In many cases, roof crush accidents result in catastrophic injuries and sometimes death.

 Each year, there are thousands of rollover accidents that result in serious injury or death.
-Many involve SUVs, passenger vans and trucks—with SUVs being 75% more likely to be involved in rollover accidents than standard vehicles, according to the National Highway Traffic Safety Administration (NHTSA) figures.
+Many involve SUV rollovers, passenger vans and trucks.
+SUVs are 75% more likely to be involved in rollover accident than standard vehicles, according to the National Highway Traffic Safety Administration (NHTSA) figures.
 Sadly, many of these incidents could have been prevented had manufacturers paid greater attention to proper design protocols and safety standards.

-Your vehicle’s roof is built for vehicle stability and aerodynamics, as well as to protect you from becoming seriously injured in the event of a rollover or related accident.
-In fact, your life depends on having adequate “survival space” around your body, to ensure that there is enough room for rescue teams to be able to reach and remove you from the crushed vehicle.
+A vehicle’s roof is built for vehicle stability and aerodynamics, as well as to protect the passengers from becoming seriously injured in the event of a rollover or related accident.
+In fact, a passenger or driver’s life depends on having adequate “survival space” around their body.
+This ensures there is enough room for rescue teams to be able to reach and remove an individual from the crushed vehicle.

 Defects Related to Rollover Accidents